methminug/RhymePingPong/README.md

 ## How it works

-New sentences input by the user are stored along with the word ending of the sentence’s final word, which is then used to query for a rhyming sentence each time a user input a new sentence.
+New sentences input by the user are stored along with the word ending of the sentence’s final word, which is then used to query for a rhyming sentence each time a user inputs a new sentence.

 ### How the data is stored: